irajgill/ZK-Private-Prover/ZK_PROVER_VULT_ARCHITECTURE.md

 ## Züs TEE‑ZK Prover + Vult – Architectural Overview

 This document walks through how our **ZK Prover** works with **Vult** to enable **private transactions** on any chain.
-It’s written for founders, protocol engineers, and wallet devs – the goal is to make the flow understandable without hiding the technical details.

 ---